 There are more immune reactions going on in our gut every day than in the rest of our bodies over our entire lifetime!
 The amount of information feels overwhelming – we’ve read a lot of it so hopefully you don’t have to!

-6. When you eat might be as important as what you eat – try and eat all your food in a narrower window of time during the day.
+7. When you eat might be as important as what you eat – try and eat all your food in a narrower window of time during the day and avoid late-night eating.

 9. Try and eat together around a table…...the evidence suggests it makes you thinner!
 You can talk about how much you dislike Sauerkraut?